atolye15/checklist/checklists/setting-up-wsk.md

 Create styles folder in `src` directory and clone [scss-starter](https://github.com/atolye15/scss-starter/) into it.

 - [ ] Clean up styles folder
-Remove all files except scss/ folder.
+Remove all files except `scss` folder.
 Make sure you also removed the .git folder.

 - [ ] Extract the scss folder into the styles folder
 The files we want need to stay in the styles folder, therefore, we can delete the scss folder after extracting all files.